tede12/traffic-simulator/README.md

 - [x] NO spawn cars when my car is placed on the road for 5 seconds
 - [ ] Add little screen with my car info on the simulator
 - [ ] Set new weights and get the current best path when car is moving
+  - [ ] endpoint on API in order to set new weights or an updated version of the map object
+  - [ ] get number of cars on each road (don't overcomplicate things with lane based on next intersection)
 - [ ] Socket for checking if pathFinder server is running
+- [ ] Integrate MQTT with correct request protocol (meeting required)

 - [ ] Control my car with arrow keys

 ### BUGS
 - [x] Fix blocked cars (see on .move() method of Car class)
 - [x] Check algorithm for car generation and trajectory
 - [x] After the pathFinder sends the new path, if there are too many cars on the road, myCar fails to get direction
-- [ ] It seems that when there are generated maps with roads that pass one through another, the pathFinder fails to find the best path, with error: dijkstra.c:948 : Couldn't reach some of the requested target vertices. -> This can happen if the graph is not strongly connected or if none of the target vertices have outgoing edges.)
+- [x] It seems that when there are generated maps with roads that pass one through another, the pathFinder fails to find the best path, with error: dijkstra.c:948 : Couldn't reach some of the requested target vertices. -> This can happen if the graph is not strongly connected or if none of the target vertices have outgoing edges.)
 This could be handled in 2 ways:
   - [ ] Generate only maps with no roads that pass one through another
   - [ ] Fix the pathFinder algorithm to find the best path even if there are roads that pass one through another
+  - [x] IntersectionId must be in increasing order to work correctly with graph library
 - [ ] Sometimes the map do not spawn cars immediately (after a while they should be spawn, but not always)

 - [ ] When an intersection is already occupied by some cars, the new car should wait for entering the intersection even if it has green light